Changissnz/nu_merchant_principal/README.md

-The mechanics of "costs", including but not limited to quantitative finance, are derived from the cultural mores and collective ambition, but the "faith" in these numbers do not rest on a uniform consensus of agreement.
+The mechanics of "costs", including but not limited to quantitative finance, are derived from the cultural mores and collective ambition, and also the mainstream economic concept of the correlation between scarcity and the magnitude of "cost", but the "faith" in these numbers do not rest on a uniform consensus of agreement.
 For instance, a sentimental person would probably prefer to sell something else other than the memorabilia